fontclubbelgica/fontclubbelgica.xyz/_typefaces/mad-serif.md

 draft: false

+seo_description: |
+    MAD Serif is an exploration into the beauty and limitations of CAD fonts where each connection is constricted to a 45 UPM grid.
+Rough, digital yet organic fonts.
+seo_image: FCB_SEO_MAD-Serif.jpg

 information: |
     MAD Serif is an exploration into the beauty and limitations of CAD fonts where each connection is constricted to a 45 UPM grid.